 Long Term Effects of Agent Orange Exposure

-It may have been 50 years since the Vietnam War, but veterans are continuing to feel the effects of their service in the form of medical conditions.
-The long term effects of Agent Orange exposure continue to be studied by scientists, and veterans continue to file claims for VA disability benefits relating to their exposure.
+It may have been 50 years since the Vietnam War, but veterans continue to feel the effects of their service in the form of medical conditions.
+The long-term effects of Agent Orange exposure continue to be studied by scientists, and veterans continue to file claims for VA disability benefits relating to their exposure.

 Agent Orange and Its Health Effects

 Agent Orange was a two-dioxin compound that was used for widespread defoliation in Vietnam, Laos, and Cambodia during the 1960s.
 The Agent Orange compound, TCDD, for dioxin tetrachlordibenzo-para-dioxin, is classified as a level 1 carcinogen, meaning any exposure can cause human cancers.
 The chemical was banned in the US in 1970, but its effects continue to cause suffering in the US and in Southeast Asia, where the chemical compound impregnates the soil and water.

 The level 1 classification by the International Agency for Research on Cancer has detailed cancer risks for many years, but scientists are now looking specifically at long-term cancers in veterans and other people exposed to Agent Orange fifty years ago.
 As time continues to pass since the original exposure window, new human harm has been documented.

 Currently, the VA has listed 17 conditions that it presumes were caused by Agent Orange exposure, and they are willing to consider scientific and medical research evidence regarding additional conditions on a case-by-case basis.